0xForerunner/blog/blog.woolsey.dev/content/_index.md

 # About the Author

-I am a Senior Software Engineer, Rust enthusiast, and open source advocate with an extremely diverse background (including a Ph.D. in Physics that I occasionally bring up to sound fancy).
+I am a Senior Software Engineer, Rust enthusiast, and open source advocate with an extremely diverse background.
 I love building things from scratch and diving into new technologies head-first.
 From crafting low-level systems in Rust to writing smart contracts that secure digital economies, I enjoy tackling complex problems and learning as I go.

 In my free time, you’re more likely to find me outdoors than indoors.
 I live near the mountains in beautiful British Columbia, and I take full advantage of it – whether it’s snowboarding down a steep slope, kiteboarding across the water, mountain biking on forest trails, or literally running off a cliff with a paraglider.
 (It’s okay, there’s a parachute!)
 These adrenaline-fueled hobbies help balance out the sedentary life of a coder.